CodeItQuick/CodeItQuick.github.io/_posts/2023-11-18-XP-In-Practice-Thoughts.md

 to fix these bugs and how many before release to prod/the next software release.

 *Definition around deployment*
-Deployment is done to a dev branch repeatedly as the stories in implementation details are closed.
+Deployment is done to a dev environment repeatedly as the stories in implementation details are closed.
 Once the ticket is deemed finished, we move the ticket into the testing environment.
+Once there is a critical mass of changes, the new site version will be released to production.

 ## Pair Programming
 DEFINITELY NOT MANDATED.
 This is not subliminal messaging - you do as much or as little as you're comfortable with.
 I pair approximately 2-3 hours per day